willshulman/coinbase-data-platform/README.md

+_The following is a fake demo of Atlas Deploy -- a way of declaratively defining everyting in Atlas as configuration that can be version controlled and managed by the command line_

 # Coinbase data platform

 Hello Coinbase developer.
 In this repository you will find the data platform upon which you will write your applications.